Events

 Gwillim Lake

-Is located south along the Hwy.
+This lake is located south along Hwy.
 29 South.
 It is a large deep lake with Northern Pike and Lake Char (Trout) as the most common fish.
 A new Provincial Park campsite was established on the North side of the lake which includes camping facilities and a boat launch.
 The lake is totally within the park boundaries.

 Jackfish Lake